stijnmoreels/FSecurity/README.md

-# FSec
+# FSecurity

-FSec is a tool for automatically running security tests for .NET programs.
+FSecurity is a tool for automatically running security tests for .NET programs.
 The tool provides some basic security testing functionality to discover vulnerabilities.

 ## NuGet